 Ariel leads the company’s efforts to create easy to use benchmarking, valuation, and analysis tools for finance professionals.
 He is also an Associate Professor of Accounting at the Sawyer Business School at Suffolk University in Boston, MA.
 Ariel has devoted his research agenda over the last few years to the study of XBRL and serves on XBRL US’s Communication Steering Committee and on the IMA’s XBRL Advisory Committee.
 In his free time, Ariel enjoys making beer and kicking up his feet with a good book.

 Senior Software Engineer & Financial Analyst

 Andrew joined CalcBench from FlipKey/TripAdvisor.
 Prior to 2009 he was in finance at eSecLending and Numeric Investors.
 He has a BA in Economics from Gettysburg College and a MA in Computer Science from Boston University’s Metro College.
-Andrew passed the third Chartered Financial Analyst exam in 2012.
 In his free time he enjoys surfing and playing basketball.

 After the accounting scandals in the early 2000s, the SEC pushed to make financial statements digital in an effort to show more transparency in company filings, resulting in the development of XBRL (eXtensible Business Reporting Language), a ‘machine readable’ format for financial reporting that is now required for use by the SEC for all U.S. public companies.